All Episodes

 These are the people who want to digitize our health records.

-Well, he can't flood the world if his servers are down everywhere, but that's what he says he's gonna be.
+Well, he can't flood the world if his servers are down everywhere, but that's what he says he's going to be.

-If he if he learns that they're gonna take the servers down, he's got this, these things are already out there on people's computers.
+If he learns that they're going to take the servers down, he's got this, these things are already out there on people's computers.

-All he's gotta do is release the encryption key.
+All he's got to do is release the encryption key.

-And the encryption key ostensibly is 256 characters, making it veritably impossible to uh impossible to uh to check.
+And the encryption key ostensibly is 256 characters, making it veritably impossible to impossible to check.

-But before I get to the uh unemployment news stack per se, I have a I have a question.
+But before I get to the unemployment news stack per se, I have a question.

 Still trying to get my arms around that.